What are Embed Themes?

 Do Pens have to have a theme?

 All Embedded Pens have a theme, even if you don’t explicitly choose one.
-In that case it will be the default theme.
-There is nothing wrong with that!
-It’s just not as customized to your site as it could be.
+In that case it will be the default theme, but with custom themes you can match the look to your site.

 What kinds of design aspects can I control with a theme?